wp-plugins/jm-twitter-cards/readme.txt

 The plugin allows you to customize your cards per each post.
 If you use SEO by Yoast plugin do not activate the Twitter card's option.
 Otherwise markup will be added twice.
 If you choose full customization you will see a metabox in your post edit.

+To see more details just install the plugin and read documentation.
+You can read Twitter's documentation here :<a href="https://dev.twitter.com/docs/cards/twitter-cards-for-cms-wordpress-blogger-tumblr#plugin_jm">CMS Integration Guide</a>

 Please help me to translate it in other languages: : contact@tweetpress.fr

 <a href="http://twitter.com/intent/user?screen_name=tweetpressfr">Follow me on Twitter</a>